 - Processes for conducting cultural surveys are ill-defined;

-- Processes lack oversight; and
+- Processes lack oversight;

 - Safety and quality managers seldom stay in the same position for more than three years.